mesalock-linux/mesapy/README.md

 checkout the branch first.
 You can follow the instruction in its [README](https://github.com/mesalock-linux/mesapy/blob/sgx/sgx/README.md) to start using MesaPy for SGX.
-Note that this is a work-in-progress feature, current version only has limited functions and packages.
+Note that this is a work-in-progress feature, current version has limited functions and packages.
 Contributions are very welcome.

 To run Python app in SGX is very simple: